 Montgomery County Alternative Dispute Resolution Attorneys

-At Shemtob Draganosky Taylor Stein, PC, our attorneys believe in the process of resolving family law issues that arise in a divorce proceeding without the necessity of litigation, if possible.
-This is called alternative dispute resolution (ADR).
-ADR includes processes such as negotiation, collaborative law, arbitration, and mediation.
-All of our attorneys are skilled negotiators and practitioners in arbitration, and one of our partners is trained in interdisciplinary collaborative divorce.
+At Shemtob Draganosky Taylor Stein, PC, we believe in resolving divorce and family law matters without litigation whenever possible.
+Alternative dispute resolution (ADR) covers the full range of out-of-court processes: negotiation, collaborative law, arbitration, and mediation.
+All of our attorneys are skilled negotiators and arbitration practitioners, and one of our partners is trained in interdisciplinary collaborative divorce.

-If ADR is not possible, our family law attorneys are aggressive and seasoned negotiators and litigators who will advocate to achieve the best possible result in your case.
-However, with many options for ADR, we can often resolve even the most adversarial situations out of court.
+If ADR isn’t possible, our family law attorneys are experienced litigators who can fight for the best possible result.
+With the full range of ADR methods available, we can often resolve even the most adversarial situations out of court.

-Alternative dispute resolution may be used in all kinds of family law cases and is often well-suited for complex cases, such as high-asset matters, because it provides opportunity for more flexibility.
-It can also be useful in smaller cases, because it may allow for greater cost control.
-The best method for your case depends on your situation and you should discuss your individual options with counsel.
+ADR is well suited for complex cases, such as high-asset matters, because it allows for greater flexibility than courtroom proceedings.
+It can also benefit smaller cases through greater cost control.
+The right method depends on your individual circumstances, and you should discuss your options with counsel before proceeding.

-Contact our team at Shemtob Draganosky Taylor Stein, PC online or at (215) 544-3974 to learn which ADR method works best for you.
+Contact our team at Shemtob Draganosky Taylor Stein, PC online or call (215) 544-3974 to find out which ADR method works best for your situation.

 The Negotiated Agreement

-Negotiation involves a series of discussions through which both spouses work together to reach an agreement, a process facilitated by skilled and experienced attorneys.
-Before entering into direct negotiation with your spouse, it is essential to have an initial consultation with an attorney to learn about your spousal and parental rights, which assets may be divided, and how child and spousal support might be calculated.
+Negotiation is a series of discussions through which both spouses work together to reach an agreement, facilitated by skilled attorneys on each side.
+Before entering direct negotiations, it’s essential to consult with an attorney to understand your spousal and parental rights, which assets may be divided, and how child and spousal support might be calculated.

-Negotiation can occur face-to-face, by phone, in writing, or by a combination of those methods of communication.
-The negotiation method requires some compromise from both sides, but it can be a cost-effective way to resolve issues without having to battle it out in a heated trial.
-After reaching an agreement, one party will have counsel draft a written property settlement agreement for the court’s approval.
+Negotiations can occur face to face, by phone, in writing, or through a combination of those methods.
+The process requires compromise from both sides, but it’s often far less costly than a contested trial.
+Once an agreement is reached, one party’s counsel drafts a written property settlement agreement for the court’s approval.

 Vigorously Representing Clients to Achieve Their Goals